Maintaining the Edge: A Practical Guide to Knife Sharpening

 - Strop on leather belt if needed

 Reality check: Field sharpening maintains an edge; it doesn't restore a damaged one.
 Do your primary sharpening at home.
+If you're carrying one of the EZE-LAP diamond tools, that's your field kit covered — fits in a pocket and handles touch-ups cleanly.

-- Hold sheet of paper vertically
+Paper test (recommended): Hold a sheet of paper vertically and slice downward through it.

 - Sharp knife cuts cleanly with minimal pressure

-- Carefully shave arm hair
+Shaving test: Carefully shave arm hair.

 - Sharp edge cuts hair easily

-- Use caution—this tests razor sharpness
+- Use caution — this tests razor sharpness

 - Sharp edge "bites" and holds

-- Dull edge slides across nail
+- Dull edge slides across the nail

 Frequently Asked Questions